jakesauter/machine_learning/README.md

  <img src="files/chi_square_test_stat.png" width="50%" alt="chi square test staistic">

 The Chi-Squared test can also be applied in the continuous case to determine if a sample from a normally distributed population has a particular varaince.
-The test statistic is normally referred to as T and could be set to be the sum of squares about the sample mean, divided by the nominal value for the variance (i.e. the value to be tested as holding).
-Then T has a chi-squared distribution with n − 1 degrees of freedom.
+The test statistic is the sum of squares about the sample mean, divided by the nominal value for the variance (i.e. the value to be tested as holding).
+This test statistic has a chi-squared distribution with n − 1 degrees of freedom.

 <img src="files/one_pop_chi_sq.png" width="30%" alt="one population chi square">